Braffolk/typed-gml/README.md

 }
 ```

 To typify a struct constructor wrap it into typify or call the typify inside the constructor passing self (the constructor context) to the function.
+The latter should be stored in a static variable so that the struct is only typified once.
 This will store the constructor into a global lookup map which is used to check whether the type of a struct instance was created using a constructor or not.

 To assert types for a method simply call assert_types and pass in arguments of lists, where the first index is the instance of a struct and the second is the struct constructor.